jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

 course outline.
 For more information, see :ref:`Adding Videos to a Course`.

 .. image:: ../../../../shared/images/add_video_process.png
+ :width: 300
- :alt: Flowchart showing the video process assigning video IDs, and course
+ :alt: Flowchart showing the video process assigning a video ID, and course
-     teams obtaining the video IDs, monitoring the process, and adding video components in the course.
+     teams obtaining the video ID, monitoring the process, and adding a video component in the course.

 When a learner uses the edX video player or the edX mobile app to access a course video, the video ID is what provides the connection to the URLs that